 It is imperative that any government play an active role in fostering economic development.
 Not only is Jackson County no different, but we must take the lead in bringing good-paying jobs to this community.
 We can do this both directly and indirectly.
 Examples of direct involvement are the renovation of the Truman Courthouse and Courthouse Annex in Independence.
 These multi-million dollar construction projects not only create good-paying jobs for the construction workers, but they also have a positive impact on Jackson County service delivery and Jackson County court system.
 Jackson County can also encourage development by promoting projects like the proposed regional rail system.
 Studies from all across the country have shown that similar projects have resulted in billions of dollars of private investment.

 As a former assistant Jackson County Prosecutor, I was on the front lines of making sure criminals were brought to justice and taken off the streets.
 After leaving the Jackson County Prosecutor’s office I continued my service in pursuit this community’s safety by serving on, then chairing, the Jackson County Drug Commission.
 Our job was to make recommendations on how to allocate the Drug Tax proceeds to both law enforcement agencies as well as drug treatment and prevention organizations, among others entities.
 The end result was a holistic approach to the issue of drugs in our community, and its one that I’m very proud of.
 At the end of my time on the Commission, we started the process of tackling violence and recognizing its nexus to drug crime.
-As a legislator, I am continuing my public safety work as a member of the Anti-Drug Committee and the Law & Justice Committee.
+As a legislator, I am continuing my public safety work as a member of the Anti-Drug Committee.

 I began my career as an assistant prosecutor in the Jackson County Prosecutor’s office, and later served Jackson County on the COMBAT board before being elected to the County Legislature.
 From my time in these, positions I am uniquely familiar with Jackson County government.
 Currently, I am a practicing attorney in private practice, and I run a small business.

 I grew up in Jackson County, and I continue to call it my home along with my wife and two daughters.
-The previous 3rd District, At Large legislator spent forty years of his life serving Jackson County, and I know that the residents of Jackson County are expecting the same type stable leadership from me.
+The previous 3rd District, At Large legislator spent forty plus years of his life serving Jackson County, and I know that the residents of Jackson County are expecting the same type stable leadership from me.